Proj221/DemoVer2_Huawei/README.md

 + a single event trigger conditions include: 1.event is ready, 2.user is pressing the key, 3.the new event gate is true
 + add a debug btn in card sys to jump out of an event
 + bug: when jumping in an event, the mouse would able to use to drag the chara yaw and pitch.
 To solve the issue, the pitch yaw movement should be sealed in a seperate custom event.

+## Ep36_Bug fix for Ep35
++ add a new function especially for toggle UI mode in person chara